arnaudletroter/BABACOOL/README.md

 ## re-orient (T1w, T2w) on Haiko89 T1w template

 ### Steps for Downloading and Organizing the Haiko89 Dataset
-These steps rely on an external MRI template for in vivo baboon brain normalization and processing: the **Haiko89** template collection.
+These steps rely on an external MRI template for in vivo baboon brain (the **Haiko89** template collection) in the BaBa21 bids dataset.
-**Source:**

-- Haiko89: MRI in vivo Baboon Brain Templates Collection (Papio anubis)
 - Available at: [https://www.nitrc.org/projects/haiko89/](https://www.nitrc.org/projects/haiko89/)

-**Usage note:**
-When using these images in your processing pipeline or publications, please ensure you cite the original reference:
 > Love, S.A., Marie, D., Roth, M., Lacoste, R., Nazarian, B., Bertello, A., Coulon, O., Anton, J.-L., Meguerditchian, A., 2016.
 The average baboon brain: MRI templates and tissue probability maps from 89 individuals.
 NeuroImage. doi:10.1016/j.neuroimage.2016.03.018

-1. Register on [NITRC](https://www.nitrc.org/) if needed.
-2. Download the Haiko89 template package.
-3. Unpack it to a known location accessible to your pipeline.
-4. When running the pipeline, specify the path to the template directory if required.

 **Folder structure requirement**
 All files from the Haiko89 package must be kept together in a single directory.
 For example: